JuliaPlots/UnicodePlots.jl/README.md

 The method `annotate!` is responsible for the setting all the textual decorations of a plot.
 It has two functions:

+- `setTitle!{T<:Canvas}(plot::Plot{T}, title::String)`

+    - `title` the string to write in the top center of the plot window.
+If the title is empty the whole line of the title will not be drawn

 - `annotate!{T<:Canvas}(plot::Plot{T}, where::Symbol, value::String)`

     - `where` can be any of: `:tl` (top-left), `:tr` (top-right), `:bl` (bottom-left), `:br` (bottom-right)